2025 Solar Incentives Guide for Melrose Park, IL - Tax Credits & Rebates

 EcoWatch's Melrose Park, IL Solar Incentives FAQs

-Your best bet is to talk to someone from the company that installed your solar system – or speak to a local Melrose Park solar installer — to clarify which incentives you might qualify for.
+An excellent idea would be to talk to the company that installed your solar system – or speak to a local Melrose Park solar installer — to learn about which incentives you might qualify for.
 If your system was installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-Solar systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+Systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

-You can decrease your carbon footprint by 450 pounds of CO2 annually by installing solar panels.
-This adds up to around 9,000 pounds over 20 years.
-In addition, solar power is a renewable energy source, meaning that switching your home over reduces the drain on our planet's resources.
+You can decrease your carbon footprint by 450 pounds of CO2 annually when you switch to solar panels.
+This adds up to approximately 9,000 pounds over 20 years.
+In addition, solar power is a renewable energy source, which means that making the switch lessens the drain on our planet's resources.

-You can power your home with multiple types of renewable energy, or a combination of renewable and non-renewable energy.
-Be sure to talk through your ideas with your local Melrose Park solar installation expert.
-They can help you as you plan for your project and give you an understanding of various incentives that you may or may not qualify for.
+You can use multiple types of renewable energy, or a combination of renewable and non-renewable energy, to power your home.
+Make sure you talk through your ideas with your local Melrose Park solar installation expert.
+They can help you with the plan for your project and educate you on the various incentives that you may or may not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.